 The WATCHMAN device gives patients another option.
 It has already been approved for use in the European Union and Australia, and secured investigational approval from the FDA in 2009.

 To help train doctors how to use the device, doctors from the University of Leipzig Heart Center in Germany are publishing the full WATCHMAN placement procedure in the Journal of Visualized Experiments (JoVE), the world's first and only peer-reviewed, PubMed indexed, science and medicine video journal.

 "Intervention and closure of the left atrial appendage is a complex procedure," said Dr. Mobius- Winkler.
 "For inexperienced physicians, it is hard to learn this procedure and therefore the video can help by doing step-by-step the implantation."

 "The WATCHMAN device will give patients with atrial fibrillation another option rather than anti-coagulant drugs," said JoVE Editor Dr. Robert Dolan.
 "This article demonstrates the implantation of the device and will help clinicians gain expertise with the procedure, helping many of the patients who are unable or unwilling to take warfarin."

-More information: The procedure will be published in JoVE on Feb.
-28, and can be seen here: http:// www.jove.com/video/3671/the-wa… r-atrialfibrillation
+The procedure will be published in JoVE on Feb.
+28, and can be seen here: http:// www.jove.com/video/3671/the-watchman-left-atrial-appendage-closure-device-for-atrialfibrillation